wcamposs/linx-frontend-challenge/README.md

 # Linx Impulse: Frontend Challenge

 My application from Linx Impulse front-end challenge!
-The project aims to follow [these requirements](https://github.com/chaordic/frontend-developer-challenge)
+The project aims to follow [these requirements](https://github.com/chaordic/frontend-developer-challenge).

+If you prefer, check the [Live Preview Version on Heroku](https://linx-frontend-challenge.herokuapp.com/).

 ## Cloning Repository